 Not only has Anderson House maintained its façade, "many interior details remain unchanged, including the large open fireplace in the kitchen, original mantels throughout and a virtually unchanged attic", according to Canada's Historic Places.

-If you want to take a look at the building, then it's located on 42 Powers Court.
+If you want to take a look at the building, it's on 42 Powers Court.

 Sinclair combined the two structures and added a new roof that extended over to the street to re-cover the Soullard house.
 To convey a unified building, Sinclair replaced the existing centre window with a door and added a dormer on top of the door, giving the building a Georgian appearance.